-These are two very easy art activities for littles that even your youngest kids can do.
-We did both of these recently and the kids really loved them.
+These are two very easy Easter art activities for kids that even your youngest kids can do.
+We did both of these recently and the children really loved them.

 Salad Spinner Calvary Painting